AusRehab

 What is a Return to Work Case Conference?

-What’s different about a return to work case conference, however, is its purpose in establishing an appropriate return to work plan for the injured worker.
+What’s different about a RTW case conference, however, is its purpose in establishing an appropriate return to work plan for the injured worker.

 The worker’s return to the workplace should be implemented thoughtfully, and the worker should never be immediately re-assigned to pre-injury work duties.

-Hence a return to work case conference meeting agenda can include:
+Hence a RTW case conference meeting agenda can include:

 • Setting specific, measurable, achievable, relevant, and timely (SMART) goals for stakeholders